Umezuke vs. Umeboshi: Japanese Pickled Ume Plums

-Ume (梅) is a tree that represents Japan’s winter.
-It has beautiful white blossoms and bears fruit.
-The fruit, Ume plums don’t become sweet even after ripening well and features having strong sourness.
+Ume (梅) is a tree that represents Japan’s winter season.
+It has beautiful white/pink blossoms and bears fruit.

 Unlike Sumomo, the plum fruit doesn’t become sweet even after fully ripening and is sour and acidic.

 Because of that, we usually process the plums into flavoring and use them in candies or eat them as Umeboshi or Umezuke.

 Umeboshi and Umezuke are relatively well-known outside of Japan, but many of us aren’t familiar with the latter.

 That is because we consider Umezuke a kind of Umeboshi and call it just Umeboshi.

 However, correctly, Umezuke slightly differs from Umeboshi, as explained below.

 First, Umeboshi is a salted, dried Ume plum.

 It is traditionally made by pickling ripe Ume plums in salt, whose concentration is 25 to 30 percent, and then dried for three days or so in the sun.

 The salt content of traditional Umeboshi is high, which enables long-term preservation.